Chartres France Travel Guide

 A fantastic place to observe local life and gather ingredients for a picnic, or sample regional flavors and specialties.

-Embrace the regional flavors.
-While traditional Cuisine from france is often a meat-centric approach, many establishments cater to various dietary preferences.
+Embrace the local flavors.
+While traditional Cuisine from the nation of france is often a meat-centric approach, many establishments cater to various dietary preferences.
 Communicating your needs clearly will lead to a pleasant dining experience.